krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-10-RPi_Calibrating_ADXL335_Accelerometer.md

 \frac{4096 \times V}{V_ref} = Output_{ADC}
 $$

-Now this $$Output_ADC$$, let's just simply call it output.
+Now this $$Output_{ADC}$$, let's just simply call it output.
 So now it's very important, what we put in Vref.
 Now at last I have also attached the circuit diagram I am using for the project.
 You can see I have put Vref to 3.3V.
 Hence My final equation would be :

 $$
 g = \frac{output\times6}{4096} - 3